 - Hot (but not dry) weather.

 - Plant cucumbers outdoors about a week after the last spring frost.
 In Kansas, May is usually the best month.

 - Soak the seeds for a few hours before planting if desired.
 This is not absolutely necessary, but will ensure best results.

-- Form a small mound or hill of soil for each plant, 10 to 48 inches apart.
+- Form a small mound or hill of soil for each plant, 8 inches apart for vertical growing and 36 inches apart if the vines will be allowed to sit on the ground.
 (If you are not planning on pickling your cukes, one hill is probably quite sufficient.)

 - Plant the seeds half an inch to an inch deep on top of the hill.

 - Be sure to pat the soil down firmly over the seeds so that they don’t wash away.

 - Keep the soil moist until the seeds sprout.

 While your cucumbers are still young, you will have to decide if you want to train them up a trellis.
 There are two reasons why you might consider this: space and weather.
 If your space is limited, you probably want to keep the plants up off of the ground, since they tend to sprawl out.
 Wet weather is another good reason to use a trellis.
 Leaving your cucumbers on chronically damp ground can lead to mold and mildew.

 In dry weather, you will have to diligently keep your cucumbers watered.
 A thick mulch will help.